-Kettle Valley Railway Princeton to Merritt
+Kettle Valley Railway Princeton to Brookmere

 Princeton, Tulameen, Merritt